tutorial

 Conclusion

 I found Foxglove’s MCAP writer to be a solid building block when building my robocar’s data logging system.
-I used it in tandem with Foxglove Studio to quickly publish, visualize, and iterate on my robot – all by getting a better understanding of the data it recorded.
+I used it in tandem with Foxglove to quickly publish, visualize, and iterate on my robot – all by getting a better understanding of the data it recorded.

 I was even able to add several bespoke enhancements specific to my project.
 I wrapped the MCAP writer in a layer that serialized Protobuf messages, wrapped them in a mcap::Message, and registered schemas for unknown Protobuf types in one centralized place.
 I also moved mcap.write to a separate thread fed by a queue, which avoided the time-sensitive driver control loop being disturbed by the long-tail filesystem i/o latency observed on the Raspberry Pi 3.